mfoud444/Saudi-Horse-Cup/finally_report.md

 ### 1.4 Scope of the Study
 The scope of this study is focused on analyzing global sentiment towards the Saudi Horse Cup using Twitter data.
 The study will cover the following aspects:

-    1. Data collection: The study will gather Twitter comments related to the Saudi Horse Cup from a specified time period, encompassing the event's duration and its immediate aftermath.
+    1. Data collection: The study will gather Twitter X (formerly Twitter) comments related to the Saudi Horse Cup from a specified time period, encompassing the event's duration and its immediate aftermath.
     2. Geographical coverage: The study will aim to collect data from various geographical regions to ensure a comprehensive global perspective.
     3. Sentiment analysis: The collected tweets will be subjected to sentiment analysis techniques to classify them into positive, negative, or neutral sentiment categories.
     4. Data visualization: The study will employ data visualization techniques to present the sentiment distribution, geographical variations, and other relevant findings in a clear and understandable manner.